 feels uncomfortable or painful, you can break the seal by placing your

-fingers in the corner of baby’s mouth and try again.
+fingers in the corner of Baby’s mouth and try again.

-* If baby’s bottom lip is curled in, it sometimes helps to try pull it out, for a better latch.
+* If your baby’s bottom lip is curled in, it sometimes helps to try pull it out, for a better latch.

-* Do not try to make an air pocket on the top of the breast for baby to
+* Do not try to make an air pocket on the top of the breast for your baby to

 breathe.
 Doing this can cause nipple pain.
 Babies’ noses are made